 How to Choose an E‑Signature Solution

-As enterprises and small businesses alike adjust their business plans to accelerate their digital transformation initiatives, many business owners and leaders are prioritizing electronic signatures as a first step in their digital journey.
-Faced with the pressure to move away from paper-based processes, organizations are turning to e-sign, a small yet critical component, to help achieve end-to-end digitization, enhance customer experience, and maximize workflow efficiency.
+Many business owners and leaders are prioritizing e-signature software and eSignature solution providers as a first step in their digital journey while enterprises and small businesses adjust their business plans to accelerate their digital transformation initiatives.
+Faced with the pressure to move away from paper-based processes, organizations are turning to e-signature vendors who offer a small, yet critical, component that helps achieve end-to-end digitization, enhance customer experience, and maximize workflow efficiency.

 For over two decades e-signature solutions have grown in popularity with many vendors popping up in the marketplace, including OneSpan Sign (formerly eSignLive), DocuSign, Adobe Sign, SignNow, HelloSign, SignEasy, DropBox, BoxSign, RightSignature, eSign Genie, eversign, and PandaDoc.
 With so many options, how do you stack up all the vendors to determine which solution is best for you?
 If you’re also considering e-signatures in your digital transformation initiatives, it’s important to select the best e-signature solution that will meet your organization’s needs – today and tomorrow.